BoldizsarP/rest-full/readme.md

 _I am currently working on a standardized approach, to enable response parsing, but for now, be aware of this limitation_

-# RequestPool.query and Context
+# RequestPool.request and Context

-Every time a **query** is called, the function creates a context, which then gets filled with every information the query may need.
+Every time a **request** is called, the function creates a context, which then gets filled with every information the request may need.

 ## Setting up context